 The Utility Warehouse uses the image of a piggy bank in its logo – very direct.
 But everything looked very, well, utilitarian.
-It lacked warmth.
+It lacked warmth. on line sign-ups weren’t great and reputation needed managing.
+The distributor’s needed more support – the brand was strong (it still is) but was missing some easy wins ( and some less easy but important ones too) and needed solid foundations and creative direction for the future

-My first job was to do more with the brand, get that right, and everything else will fall into place.
-I conducted brand workshops to hone messaging and customer promises and to develop the visual language.
+The first job was to do more with the brand, get that right, and everything else will fall into place.
+We conducted workshops to hone messaging and customer promises and to develop the visual language.
 We created a 3D character, friendlier, more engaging and able to do more than the pig in the logo could ever do.
 We created a number of images from our 3D model and a series of animation sequences where the pig winks, smiles and shakes his bottom as coins drop into his slot.
 This was used online, in film and social media.
-He was to be used across the website and in customer campaigns under the concept banner of ‘The Pig Difference’.
+He was to be used across the website and in customer email campaigns under the concept banner of ‘The Pig Difference’.

 The main customer website